 Before the government preserved the park’s land, it served multiple purposes.
 The earliest known inhabitants were the Secotan and Pamlico tribes.
 When the colonists arrived, the Tuscarora became the primary inhabitants.

 Another claim to fame for Goose Creek is that Edward Teach (aka Blackbeard) roamed this area too, which we’ll mention in more detail shortly.
 The land that makes up today’s park was used for decades by timber operations, commercial fishing, and farmers.

 10 Things We Love About Goose Creek State Park (Things to Do)

 1. Visit Blackbeard’s Old Stomping Grounds

 Edward Teach, also known as Blackbeard, lived in the Goose Creek area.
-If you drive up NC-92 to the town of Bath, there’s a historical marker detailing this.
+If you drive up NC-92 to the historic town of Bath, there’s a historical marker detailing this.

 It’s no wonder that Blackbeard frequented this area, as it is gorgeous and full of wildlife.
 His footprint, however, was not the first here.
 The Tuscarora Indians occupied much of the space between Bath and today’s Goose Creek State Park.
 They remained in large numbers here until conflict with arriving settlers forced them away from the area.

 2. Experience All of Eastern North Carolina’s Ecosystems Here

 There’s an exciting mix of ecology at Goose Creek State Park.
 Both sides of the park boast utterly different plant and animal life.

 Part of the park has massive pines and hardwood trees reminiscent of the Sandhills, while marsh-friendly sawgrass, black needle rush, and evergreens make up the other part.